gtd/validation_scopes/README.md

 ## Caveats

-Due to the use of a proxy DelegateClass to store each additional set of validations, there are some edge cases that don't work perfectly (I'm working to resolve them, patches/forks welcome).
-The biggest problem is that validation methods must be defined before the validation_scope block.
-I believe this is a peculiarity of the way that DelegateClass works (see Implementation notes below):
+Due to the use of a proxy DelegateClass to store each additional set of validations, there are some edge cases that don't work perfectly.
+The biggest problem is that any methods your validations need must be defined before the validation_scope block.
+The reason for this is that the ruby Delegate library determines the methods to be delegated the time the DelegateClass is defined, which happens at the time of the validation_scope is declared.
+Therefore:

     class Film < ActiveRecord::Base
       validation_scope :warnings do |s|